Bira/octopus-carnival/_drafts/wir-mm-4e-gorgon.md

 pets and their minders.
 Yes, the Dragonborn Champions are pet minders - anyone less tough would be killed by those storm auras.

-Stupid naming conventions aside, I quite like these deadly bovines.
+Confusing naming conventions aside, I quite like these deadly bovines.
 They're in dire need of a damage fix, of course, and I would probably shift the conditions on the iron gorgon's petrifying breath around.
 Something like slowed -> immobilized and dazed -> petrified.

 How about some fan-made gorgon lore?
 I imagine they're native to the Elemental Chaos, and were brought to the world by the giants way back when.
 Wild specimens